 The Desert View entrance provides a less-crowded alternative for the South Entrance and offers a scenic drive along the rim from Desert View Watchtower to the Grand Canyon Village.
 At Flagstaff, head north on U.S. Route 89 to Highway 64, just south of Cameron, Arizona, another town for a quick fill-up.

 Williams, Arizona, (WMA) is an Amtrak destination and a stop for a regional bus service.
 The closest airport with commercial flights is Flagstaff, Arizona (FLG), 80 miles away.

 Several private tour operators offer tours of Grand Canyon, like Viator, that depart from Las Vegas.

 Getting Around Grand Canyon National Park

 The Grand Canyon Visitors Center offers the most parking with four large lots and shuttle buses.
-For day visitors, park at the visitor center and use the shuttle bus; remember to grab your daypack and water bottles.
+For day visitors, park at the Visitor Center and use the shuttle bus.
+And remember to grab your daypack and refillable water bottles.

-The shuttle buses offer color-coded routes and a route that continues onto Tusayan, right outside the park.
+The shuttle buses offer color-coded routes and a route that continues into Tusayan, right outside the park.
 Please check the Grand Canyon National Park website for all current routes and times.

 Tips from a TravelingMom: